-Cats are natural self-groomers, but sometimes we have to step in to help, especially if our kitties have long-haired coats.
+Cats are natural self-groomers, but sometimes you have to step in to help, especially if your kitty has a long-haired coat.
 Many pet parents don't groom their long-haired cats frequently enough, which can lead to matting.
 Long-haired cats need more coat care than short-haired cats, who can go weeks without receiving a good brushing.
+Don't worry.
 Grooming doesn't have to be a long process.
-You can maintain the best-looking coat and ensure your furry friend's happiness and health with just a few minutes per day.
+You can usually maintain the best-looking coat and ensure your furry friend's happiness and health with just a few minutes per day.

 Grooming Your Long-Haired Cat